 This misconception is not completely true.
 Co-living has plenty of benefits for individuals who work remotely.
 There is a separate workstation for each member in their room, so that members may work productively and peacefully for long periods of time in a good environment.
 However, because most co-living premises are located within or near the CBD and MRT stations/ bus stops, they are also an excellent housing alternative for individuals who need to be in the office every morning.

-The co-living spaces in Singapore provided by Coliwoo are conveniently located islandwide and offer great connectivity to the entire city.
-What’s more, there are supermarkets, eateries, shopping malls, restaurants, and recreational parks nearby for ease of our members.
+The co-living spaces in Singapore provided by Coliwoo are conveniently located islandwide and offer great connectivity to the entire city, for instance room for rent in balestier coliwoo are in vicinity of supermarkets, eateries, shopping malls, restaurants, and recreational parks nearby for ease of our members.

 Co-Living Is Only for Short Term Rentals: